-Under the Sohu Management Sogou Share Option Arrangement, which was approved by the boards of directors of Sohu and Sogou in March 2011, Sohu has the right to provide to Sohu management and key employees the opportunity to purchase from Sohu up to 12,000,000 ordinary shares of Sogou at a fixed exercise price of \$0.625 per share.
+Under an arrangement providing for Sogou share-based awards to be available for grants to members of Sohu's Board of Directors, management and other key employees ("Sohu Management Sogou Share Option Arrangement"), which was approved by the boards of directors of Sohu and Sogou in March 2011, Sohu has the right to provide to members of Sohu' Board of Directors, management and other key employees the opportunity to purchase from Sohu up to 12,000,000 ordinary shares of Sogou at a fixed exercise price of \$0.625 or \$0.001 per share.
 Of these 12,000,000 ordinary shares, 8,800,000 are Sogou ordinary shares previously held by Sohu and 3,200,000 are Sogou ordinary shares that were newly-issued on April 14, 2011 by Sogou to Sohu at a price of \$0.625 per share, or a total of \$2.0 million.
-As of March 31, 2015, Sohu had granted options for the purchase of 10,715,500 Sogou ordinary shares to Sohu management and key employees under the Sohu Management Sogou Share Option Arrangement.
+As of March 31, 2016, Sohu had contractually granted options for the purchase of 10,724,500 Sogou ordinary shares to members of Sohu' Board of Directors, management and other key employees under the Sohu Management Sogou Share Option Arrangement.

-Of the granted options for the purchase of 10,715,500 shares, options for the purchase of 8,315,500 shares will become vested and exercisable in four equal installments, with each installment vesting upon a service period requirement for management and key employees being met, as well as Sogou's achievement of performance targets for the corresponding period.
-The performance target for each installment will be set at the beginning of each vesting period.
+Of the contractually granted options for the purchase of 10,724,500 shares, options for the purchase of 8,309,500 shares vest and become exercisable in four equal installments, with each installment vesting upon a service period requirement for Sohu's management and key employees being met, as well as Sogou's achievement of performance targets for the corresponding period.
+The performance target for each installment is set at the beginning of each vesting period.
 Accordingly, for purposes of recognition of share-based compensation expense, each installment is considered to be granted as of that date.
-As of March 31, 2015, performance targets had been set for options for the purchase of 8,160,500 shares vesting upon service period requirements for management and key employees being met and Sogou's achievement of performance targets and, accordingly, such share options were considered granted.
-As of March 31, 2015, options for the purchase of 7,688,075 shares had become vested and exercisable because both the service period and the performance requirements had been met, and vested options for the purchase of 6,397,500 shares had been exercised.
+As of March 31, 2016, Sohu had granted options for the purchase of 8,232,000 shares under the Sohu Management Sogou Share Option Arrangement.
+As of March 31, 2016, options for the purchase of 8,232,000 shares had become vested and exercisable because both the service period and the performance requirements had been met, and vested options for the purchase of 7,020,500 shares had been exercised.